core-coin/base-rs/CONTRIBUTING.md

 the issue, it becomes impossible for us to fix.

-In order to rule out the possibility of bugs introduced by userland code, test cases should be limited, as much as possible, to using only Alloy APIs.
+In order to rule out the possibility of bugs introduced by userland code, test cases should be limited, as much as possible, to using only Base-rs APIs.

 See [How to create a Minimal, Complete, and Verifiable example][mcve].